Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 If you want to do it yourself, read the rest of the article.

-Why is having in your a problem?
+Why is having lime in your swimming pool a problem?

 If pool owners hunt limestone like this, it’s not for nothing!
-Having excess in your swimming pool can indeed be the cause of various problems.
+Having excess lime in your swimming pool can indeed be the cause of various problems.

 First of all, at the level of the interior of the basin.
 Because the more our pool is loaded with limestone, the more “chance” we have of seeing it build up from the inside.